 Her sire, Spoofer, won his first five races culminating in a flying 28.09 in a stakes final at Waterford.
 He then mixed it with the best recording 28.40 at Shelbourne Park and 27.96 at Cork.
 His racing career ended prematurely due to injury after just thirteen months.
-He is new to the breeding paddocks and great things are expected of his proginy.
+He was new to the breeding paddocks and great things were expected of his proginy.

 Mia’s dam, Forest Karen was a very decent grader in her own right, recording 28.68 at Waterford amongst her victories.

-Mia has been a very lively young puppy.
+Mia was very lively young puppy.
 We bought her for her potential and excellent attitude.
-She is being trained by Stuart Buckland and based at Monmore Green.
+She started her training with Stuart Buckland based at Monmore Green.
 Her first four bend trial saw her record a decent 4.53 sectional and a calculated 29.24, leading all the way.
-She had to be withdrawn from her final trial when she picked up the dreaded cough that has been rampaging through kennels nationwide in July 2021.
+She had to be withdrawn from her final trial when she picked up the dreaded cough that was rampaging through kennels nationwide in July 2021.
 That was duly rescheduled and her grading trials completed.

 Mia’s debut was on 26.7.21 in a modest A6.
 She was slowly away but showed terrific early and middle pace as she and the two dog moved right away from the field.
 Unfortunately that rival then decided to take her on to the grass at the third bend and, just to prove it wasn’t an accident, it then did the same to the six dog in the home straight when that one came to challenge.
 Somehow no mentions of these incidents appear on the results sheet.